Public Health, Safety, and Transportation Committee — March 10, 2026

 Topics discussed

-The committee reviewed and approved the minutes from the Public Health, Safety, and Transportation Committee meeting held on February 10, 2026.
+The committee reviewed and approved the minutes from the February 10, 2026, meeting.

-A resolution to authorize a one-year contract with Air One Equipment for fire department protective clothing and repairs, not to exceed $316,000.
+A resolution to authorize a one-year contract with Air One Equipment for fire department protective gear up to $316,000.

 Controversy & dissent